 Donor Bill of Rights

-The Hope College Office of Development and Alumni Engagement subscribes to the Donor Bill of Rights.
+The Hope College Office of Philanthropy and Engagement subscribes to the Donor Bill of Rights.

 - To be informed of the organization’s mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.